February 14

 Khomeini Issues Fatwa Against Salman Rushdie

-Ayatollah Ruhollah Khomeini’s February 1989 religious edict turned a literary dispute into a worldwide crisis over blasphemy, free expression, and the reach of Iranian authority.
+Ayatollah Ruhollah Khomeini’s February 1989 religious decree turned a literary dispute into an international crisis pitting religious authority against freedom of expression.

 Summary